imranhsayed/react-hooks/README.md

 # React Hooks

-:anchor: A demo app for React Hooks
+:anchor: A demo app for React Hooks.

 ## What are React Hooks?